Aesti: Overview

 The Old Prussian and modern Lithuanian names for the Vistula Lagoon, Aīstinmari and Aistmarės, respectively, appear to derive from Aesti and mari ("lagoon" or "fresh-water bay"), which suggests that the area around the lagoon had links with the Aesti.

-Despite the phonological similarity between Aestii and the modern day Estonia (Eesti), especially in popular etymologies, it has been argued that the two geographical areas are not contiguous and there are few, if any, direct historical links between them.
-The etymologies of Aesti and Eesti remain subjects of scholarly conjecture, but the fact that Estonia is located across the sea to East from Sweden, has been seen to support the claim that Tacitus indeed refers to Estonians.
-Also, as Cassiodorus famously writes (see below), the amber is gathered in the innermost islands of the ocean and of the Baltic nations of Estonia, Latvia and Lithuania, only Estonia has open sea islands (around 2300).
-This claim seems to be supported by the sixth century historian Jordanes, who writes that Aesti dwell of the farthest shore of the German Ocean.

 Historical sources

 Tacitus

-The ancient writers, beginning with Tacitus, who was the first Roman author to mention them in his Germania, provide very little information on the Aestii.
-Although Tacitus never travelled to Magna Germania himself and only recorded information he had obtained from others, the short ethnographic excursus below is the most detailed ancient account of the Aestii that we have:
+The writers of antiquity, beginning with Tacitus, who was the first Roman author to mention them in his Germania, provide very little information on the Aesti.
+Although Tacitus never travelled to Magna Germania himself and only recorded information he had obtained from others, the short ethnographic excursus below is the most detailed ancient account of the Aesti that we have:

 "Upon the right of the Suevian Sea the Aestian nations reside, who use the same customs and attire with the Suevians; their language more resembles that of Britain.
 They worship the Mother of the Gods.
 As the characteristic of their national superstition, they wear the images of wild boars.
 This alone serves them for arms, this is the safeguard of all, and by this every worshipper of the Goddess is secured even amidst his foes.
 Rare amongst them is the use of weapons of iron, but frequent that of clubs.
 In producing of grain and the other fruits of the earth, they labour with more assiduity and patience than is suitable to the usual laziness of Germans.
 Nay, they even search the deep, and of all the rest are the only people who gather amber.
 They call it glesum, and find it amongst the shallows and upon the very shore.
 But, according to the ordinary incuriosity and ignorance of Barbarians, they have neither learnt, nor do they inquire, what is its nature, or from what cause it is produced.
 In truth it lay long neglected amongst the other gross discharges of the sea; till from our luxury, it gained a name and value.
 To themselves it is of no use: they gather it rough, they expose it in pieces coarse and unpolished, and for it receive a price with wonder.